Redacted-hash/webapi-assignment1/Readmedev.md

 Output :

-//Assuming the name of the guest name added to room H01 is Alice
+Assuming the name of the guest name added to room H01 is Alice
 ```powershell
 Alice
 ```